-Institution Roles and Responsibilities - Overall in charge of implementation of the RAP - Prepare and update resettlement related documentation to ensure consistency and compliance with RAP - Provide all compensation packages as per RAP WASAC - Provide livelihood and vulnerable assistance measures Overall monitoring and evaluation of resettlement implementation (i.e., annual audits and review of sub-project level monitoring by affected districts) Transfer of compensation payments to PAPs - Assist in consultations with PAPs and stakeholders - Review and sign off of all documentation (e.g. compensation agreement, District compensation report etc.) authorities - Monitor the transfer of compensation payments to PAPs - Monitor proper implementation of RAP - Assist in Implementing LRP - Engage in project consultation forums - Participation in measurement and sign-off of assets PAPs - Identification of relocation land and construction of new structures - Participation in monitoring & evaluation Construction contractor Fair compensation of assets damaged during construction.
+Institution Roles and Responsibilities - Overall in charge of implementation of the RAP - Prepare and update resettlement related documentation to ensure consistency and compliance with RAP \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ - Provide all compensation packages as per RAP WASAC - Provide livelihood and vulnerable assistance measures - Overall monitoring and evaluation of resettlement implementation (i.e., annual audits and review of sub-project level monitoring by affected districts) - Transfer of compensation payments to PAPs - Assist in consultations with PAPs and stakeholders - Review and sign off of all documentation (e.g. compensation District agreement, compensation report etc.) authorities - Monitor the transfer of compensation payments to PAPs - Monitor proper implementation of RAP - Assist in Implementing LRP - Engage in project consultation forums PAPs - Participation in measurement and sign-off of assets 1711 3 - Identification of relocation land and construction of new structures - Participation in monitoring & evaluation - Fair compensation of assets damaged during construction.
 This compensation is related to assets to be affected, which belong outside the corridor.
-For example, in case assets outside the corridor is affected by soil deposit and machines during construction Equitably distribute jobs to both women and men and prioritize vulnerable households and impacted households Disseminate sufficient Information about dangers of communicable diseases including HIV/AIDS Provide Codes of Conduct for workers and communities regarding antisocial behavior Solicit services of archaeologist for identification of any finds during construction of pylon foundation Restore all temporary construction works upon completion of project District Grievance Redress Committee together with District One Stop center Interface with District Land Bureau as mandated by revised Land Law Public Awareness, including extensive consultation with the affected people Approving land use changes at District/ Sector/ Cell level and ensuring alignment with the Land Use Master Plan Approving land expropriation Provision of information on current land use, land tenure Ensuring grievance mechanisms meet legislative requirements
+For example, in case assets outside the corridor is affected by soil deposit and machines during construction - Equitably distribute jobs to both women and men and prioritize Construction vulnerable households and impacted households contractor - Disseminate sufficient Information about dangers of communicable contractor diseases including HIV/AIDS - Provide Codes of Conduct for workers and communities regarding anti- social behavior - Solicit services of archaeologist for identification of any finds during construction of pylon foundation - Restore all temporary construction works upon completion of project District - Interface with District Land Bureau as mandated by revised Land Law Grievance - Public Awareness, including extensive consultation with the affected Redress people Committee - Approving land use changes at District/ Sector/ Cell level and ensuring together with alignment with the Land Use Master Plan District One - Approving land expropriation Stop center - Provision of information on current land use, land tenure - Ensuring grievance mechanisms meet legislative requirements Grievance - Public Awareness

-Institution Roles and Responsibilities Grievance redress Public Awareness Development and implementation of RAP, including assistance during resettlement, effective consultation with PAPs Facilitate coordination of information collation activities (such as surveys, sign-off) for monitoring purposes, in accordance with committees at cell level procedures put in place by the district authorities Elect representative of the Committee to act as Project Liaison Officer who has regular contact with PAPs and can lead consultation, public participation and grievance mechanisms To participate in complains resolution
+Institution Roles and Responsibilities redress - Development and implementation of RAP, including assistance during committees at resettlement, effective consultation with PAPs celllevel - Facilitate coordination of information collation activities (such as surveys, sign-off) for monitoring purposes, in accordance with procedures put in place by the district authorities - Elect representative of the Committee to act as Project Liaison Officer who has regular contact with PAPs and can lead consultation, public participation and grievance mechanisms - To participate in complains resolution